HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 ### Overview on Custom Page Component for WCM Comments

-Starting from CF214, the default WCM Comments library is shipped with a new page component, additional authoring template that uses newly added presentation template for rendering the WCM comments HTML markup component inside the newly added page component.
+Starting from CF214, the default WCM Comments library is shipped with a new custom page component, additional authoring template that uses newly added presentation template for rendering the WCM comments HTML markup component inside the newly added page component.

+This section gives an overview on the components related to the newly shipped page component.

 #### Authoring Template of Page Component